tifui-alexandru/IntroductionToRobotics/README.md

-# Homework 2 - Light up an RGB led
+# Homework 2 - Traffic lights for a crosswalk
 <details>
 <br>